-The property is located at 122 Reis Road and is described as Part of Block 1, Registered Plan 4m-745, City of Ottawa, and is part of the Reis Road Industrial Park.
-The existing site covers approximately 0.85ha and is bound by developed light industrial properties to the southwest and northeast, Reis Road to the southeast, and undeveloped agricultural lands to the northwest.
-Additionally, there is an existing drainage easement located along the northwest and northeast property limits for an existing drainage course.
+The property is located at 106 Reis Road and is described as Part of Block 1, Registered Plan 4m-745, City of Ottawa, and is part of the Reis Road Industrial Park.
+The existing site covers approximately 0.98ha and is bound by Regional Road No. 5 (known as Carp Road) to the southwest, Reis Road to the southeast, a developed light industrial property to the northeast, and undeveloped agricultural lands to the northwest.
+Additionally, there is an existing drainage easement located along the northwest property limit for an existing drainage course.
 See Site Location Plan in Appendix A for more details.